donaldlin30/donaldlin30/README.md

 ### Hi there, this is Donald 👋

-I am a seinor undergraduate student at Davidson College, double majoring in Computer Science and Mathematics.
-I am currently working on a research project focused on adversarial search in chess AI agents.
+I am an undergraduate student at Davidson College, double majoring in Computer Science and Mathematics.
+I'll be starting my Ph.D. in computer science in Fall 2024.

 For more information, please access my personal website [here](https://donaldlin30.github.io/).